Documented to be almost always right 99.8% of the time.

 Standing right next to him is Ted Cruz.

-And you want to talk about debates and who can hold who there's no way Hillary Clinton can come anywhere near holding a candle of Ted Cruz in a debate on policy or anything else.
+There's no way Hillary Clinton can come anywhere near holding a candle of Ted Cruz in a debate on policy or anything else.

 There's nobody better equipped to indict Hillary Clinton to expose her and her party for everything that's going wrong.

-And yet, Republican Party, it's like Cruz is not even there.
+And yet, Republican Party, it's like, Cruz is not even there.

-It's not even really a win, it's a de facto.
+It's not even really a win.

 And if you want to stop Trump, the best opportunity you've got is Ted Cruz.